What’s the difference between PocketLab One, PocketLab Voyager, and PocketLab Weather?

 With all PocketLabs you can record data in the PocketLab app and export it as a .csv file for further analysis in programs like Google Sheets or Microsoft Excel.
 PocketLab One does not have onboard memory, meaning you have to stay connected via Bluetooth to record data.
 PocketLab Voyager and PocketLab Weather both have onboard memory, meaning you can record and store data while the sensors are not connected to a device, and download the data for analysis later.

 PocketLab One is our original PocketLab sensor.
 PocketLab One can measure acceleration, angular velocity, magnetic field, barometric pressure, altitude, and ambient temperature, and is great for physics and physical science.
-PocketLab One can also connect to our VelocityLab app on iOS and Chromebook to measure position, velocity, and acceleration of a rotating object, like a wheel.
+PocketLab One can also connect to our VelocityLab app on iOS and through the PocketLab Web App (Chromebook, Mac, and Android) to measure position, velocity, and acceleration of a rotating object, like a wheel.
 To learn more about VelocityLab, click here.
 PocketLab One costs $98.
 Click here to learn more about PocketLab One.

 PocketLab Weather is a portable weather station, great for Earth science, environmental science, chemistry, and homemade weather experiments.
 PocketLab Weather can measure light intensity, ambient temperature, humidity, barometric pressure, altitude, heat index, dew point, and includes an attachable temperature probe.
 PocketLab Weather costs $98.
 Click here to learn more about PocketLab Weather.

 PocketLab Voyager is our most advanced PocketLab sensor.
 It’s great for physics, physical science, Earth science, environmental science, chemistry, and general science exploration.
 It can measure all of the data that PocketLab Weather and PocketLab One can measure.
 It also has higher data rates than PocketLab One, which means more accurate results for collisions and other motion experiments.
 PocketLab Voyager also has an IR rangefinder for measuring position and velocity.
 PocketLab Voyager can measure acceleration, angular velocity, magnetic field, position and velocity (with the IR rangefinder), light intensity, ambient temperature, humidity, barometric pressure, altitude, heat index, dew point, and can use an attachable temperature probe (not included).
-PocketLab Voyager can also attach to the VelocityLab app on iOS and Chromebook (compatibility coming soon).
+PocketLab Voyager can also attach to the VelocityLab app on iOS and the PocketLab Web App (Chromebook, Mac, and Android).
 PocketLab Voyager costs $148.
 The attachable temperature probe costs $9.
 Click here to learn more about PocketLab Voyager.

 What is compatible with the PocketLab sensor?
 Will my iPhone, Android, Windows device, Chromebook, MacBook, etc. connect?